How to Install Waterfox on Debian (13, 12, 11)

 Previous versions of this guide documented a third-party APT repository (the OpenSUSE Build Service maintained by hawkeye116477).
-That repository is no longer maintained and has been removed from this guide.
-The Flatpak and tarball methods documented below are the currently supported options for installing Waterfox on Debian.
+That repository is no longer maintained and has been removed.
+Waterfox is not available as a native .deb package; the Flatpak and tarball methods below are the currently supported options.

 MethodChannelVersionUpdatesBest For

-FlatpakFlathubLatest stableAutomatic via flatpak updateUsers wanting containerized installation with sandboxing and automatic updates
+FlatpakFlathubLatest stableAutomatic via flatpak updateUsers wanting sandboxed installation with automatic updates

-Before installing Waterfox, update your system’s package index and upgrade existing packages.
-This ensures you have the latest security patches and prevents potential dependency conflicts during installation:
+Update your system’s package index and upgrade existing packages to ensure you have the latest security patches:

 sudo apt update && sudo apt upgrade

-Method 1: Install Waterfox via Flatpak and Flathub (Recommended)
+Method 1: Install Waterfox on Debian via Flatpak and Flathub (Recommended)

-Flatpak provides containerized deployment with automatic sandboxing, keeping Waterfox isolated from your system while maintaining access to necessary resources such as network, audio, and display.
-This isolation improves security because Waterfox runs with restricted access to your filesystem by default.
+Flatpak keeps Waterfox isolated from your system through automatic sandboxing while maintaining access to network, audio, and display resources.
 The Waterfox Flatpak is officially published on Flathub.

 If Flatpak is not already configured on your system, install it and add the Flathub repository.
-For detailed instructions, see our Flatpak installation guide for Debian.
+For detailed instructions, see our guide on Flatpak on Debian.

 sudo apt install flatpak -y